mm80843/T3.5/docs/Benef/PBN__Benef_1317.md

 ## Articles mentionning this Benefit

 * [How our homes impact our health: using a COVID-19 informed approach to examine urban apartment housing](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_279.md)

+## Name of the Benefit

+Use of operable windows in living and cooking spaces improves indoor air quality and thermal comfort, promoting occupant health, productivity, and satisfaction.